-21 Yule Winter Solstice, celebrated by Pagans and Wiccans.
-The first day of winter and shortest day of the year represents a celebration focusing on rebirth, renewal, and new beginnings as the sun begins to move farther away from Earth.

-- 25 Christmas Day, the day that many Christians associate with Jesus' birth. - 26 Boxing Day, a secular holiday celebrated in the United Kingdom, Canada, Ireland, Australia, New Zealand, Hong Kong, and South Africa. - 26 St. Stephen's Day, a day to commemorate St. Stephen, the first Christian martyr, or protomartyr. - 26 Zartosht No-Diso (Death of Prophet Zarathushtra), a day of remembrance in the Zoroastrian religion.
+- 20 Yule Winter Solstice, celebrated by Pagans and Wiccans.
+The first day of winter and shortest day of the year represents a celebration focusing on rebirth, renewal, and new beginnings as the sun begins to move farther away from Earth. - 25 Christmas Day, the day that many Christians associate with Jesus' birth. - 25-January 2 Hanukkah, a Jewish holiday that is celebrated for eight days and nights.
+Hanukkah celebrates the victory of the Maccabeans, leaders of the Jewish people, over the GreekSyrian ruler, Antiochus, approximately 2,200 years ago. - 26 Boxing Day, a secular holiday celebrated in the United Kingdom, Canada, Ireland, Australia, New Zealand, Hong Kong, and South Africa. - 26 St. Stephen's Day, a day to commemorate St. Stephen, the first Christian martyr, or protomartyr. - 26 Zartosht No-Diso (Death of Prophet Zarathushtra), a day of remembrance in the Zoroastrian religion.
 It commemorates the anniversary of the death of the prophet Zoroaster, or Zarathushtra.